PayFabric/Portal/README.md

 # [Glossary](#glossary)

 Below are key terms used throughout our documentation.
-While you may already be familiar with these terms, our definitions might be different than what you have been accustomed to.
+Although you might already be familiar with these terms, our definitions may be different than other sources.

 | Terms        | Definition|
 | :-------------|:-------------|